windmill-labs/windmilldocs/blog/2023-01-25-issue-tracker/index.md

 Table components can have actions which will be added to the end of each row in the form of buttons.
 Select the `Table` component and follow the steps:

-1. Under the "Settings" tab in the right pane, add an action from the `Table actions` section.
+1. Under the "Settings" tab in the right pane, add a button action from the `Table actions` section.
 2. Click the newly added action.
 3. Set the `Label` argument to `Delete`.